yotiosoft/rusimg/README.md

 |-V, --version|Display version information.|
 |--recursive|Recursively process all files in the directory.|

-## Library crate
+## Use as a library

-See [librusimg](https://github.com/yotiosoft/librusimg) for the library crate information.
+See [librusimg](https://crates.io/crates/librusimg) for the library crate information.